hmsima/Microscope-Slide-Attachment/README.md

 # Slide-Attachment
-Designed to be a replacement slide mount attachment for Nikon Ti-E universal slide mount adapter.
+Designed to be a 3D printable replacement slide mount attachment for Nikon Ti-E universal slide mount adapter.